Gas Station (TypeScript)

 Check the error code and message of any errors you get.
 We outline common errors in our Error Reference - make sure to check out the section specific to Sui Gas Station as well as the "General Error Codes" section at the top that apply to all Shinami services.

-See our product FAQ for guidance on how to set up a fund on Testnet and add free SUI to it if you don't already have one.
+See the Sui Gas Station page of our Help Center for guidance on how to set up a fund on Testnet if you don't already have one.
+When you create a Testnet fund, we add some SUI to it so you can test immediately.

 2. Clone the github repo